 Water Lilies have two methods of reproduction: the production of seeds and also vegetative reproduction.

 When the plant blooms, the flower will only last for around 3-4 days.
-On the first day, the flower produces a sweet and fragrant liquid which attracts insects like bees that are needed for pollination.
+On the first day, the flower produces a sweet and fragrant liquid that attracts insects like bees that are needed for pollination.